 \subsubsection{Cardiovascular function.}

-DiaBP, identified by our feature selection method, is a measure of potential hypotension~\cite{guichard2011isolated} and vasopressor use, and can be used to identify potential septic shock~\cite{rhodes2017surviving}.
-Hypotension is generally defined as a systolic blood pressure of less than 90 mmHg or diastolic of less than 60 mm Hg.
-Severe hypotension can deprive the brain and other vital organs of oxygen and nutrients, leading to a life-threatening condition called shock.
+DiaBP and serum lactate are identified by our feature selection method.
+DiaBP is indicative of potential hypotension (systolic blood pressure $\leq$ 90 mmHg or diastolic $\leq$ 60 mm Hg), and serum lactate is an important biomarker of septic shock ~\cite{rhodes2017surviving}.
 Patients with septic shock can be identified with a clinical construct of sepsis with persisting hypotension requiring vasopressors to maintain mean arterial pressure (MAP) of 65 mmHg, and having a serum lactate level higher than two mmol/L despite adequate volume resuscitation~\cite{rhodes2017surviving}.

 We observe that all sepsis states except A5 show lower blood pressure.
 The average DiaBP of state A5 is 60.46, and the average values of DiaBP in states A1, A2, A3, A4, and A6 are 57.07, 59.55, 58.31, 58.07, and 57.00, respectively.
+MODS states show significantly higher serum lactate levels.
+The average serum lactate values in states A1, A2, and A3 are 2.04 mmol/L, 1.88 mmol/L, and 2.10 mmol/L, respectively.
+In contrast, the average serum lactate values in states A4, A5, and A6 are 5.50 mmol/L, 3.95 mmol/L, and 4.58 mmol/L, respectively.

 We also find that the dosage of vasopressin in MODS states is significantly higher than non-MODS states.
 The average dosage of vasopressin in states A1, A2, and A3 are 0.06 mcg/kg/min, 0.08 mcg/kg/min, and 0.01 mcg/kg/min, respectively.
 In contrast, the average dosage of vasopressin in states A4, A5, and A6 are 0.26 mcg/kg/min, 0.13 mcg/kg/min, and 0.13 mcg/kg/min, respectively.

 In summary, non-MODS states show mild hypotension, while MODS states are potentially in septic shock, with state A4 being the worst.
 It has been shown that the development of septic shock is an accurate predictor of mortality~\cite{vincent2019frequency,mohamed2017predictors}.
-Our results are consistent with these studies, since the severity of the septic shock in states A4, A5, and A6 is consistent with the mortality rate -- the severity level of the septic shock in states A4, A5, and A6 ranked the highest, second, and third, respectively, which is the same order as the mortality rate.
+Our results are consistent with these studies since states A4, A5, and A6 consist of patients with higher SOFA scores and correlate with higher mortality rates.